Sam Worthington

 Sam Worthington in the movie "Avatar: The Way of Water"

 A significant part of the work took place in New Zealand.
-Much of the filming was done underwater, and despite the fact that the organizers tried to take into account all possible risks, sometimes Worthington realized that the outcome of events depended only on his capabilities.
+Much of the filming took place underwater, and despite the crew's efforts to account for every possible risk, Worthington sometimes realized his survival depended entirely on his own abilities.

-Meanwhile, he felt constrained in his movements.
-At the same time, it was not enough to simply not show fear of the water element, into which he literally plunged, but also to emotionally correspond to the plot.
+He felt restricted in his movements.
+At the same time, it wasn't enough to simply overcome his fear of the water he was literally submerged in - he also had to deliver an emotionally authentic performance.

 Filming of the movie "Avatar: The Way of Water"